seancorfield/honeysql/README.md

 => ["SELECT * FROM foo UNION SELECT * FROM bar"]
 ```

+> Note: different databases have different precedence rules for these set operations when used in combination -- you may need to use `:nest` to add `(` .. `)` in order to combine these operations in a single SQL statement, if the natural order produced by HoneySQL does not work "as expected" for your database.

 ### Functions

 Function calls (and expressions with operators) can be specified as